Adeep-Keelar-HPE/Kubernetes-Automation/docs/setup/steps.md

-Setup -- Windows 11 Host System + WSL.
+## Setup -- Windows 11 Host System + WSL (Ubuntu 22.04).
 VirtualBox for VMs.
 Ubuntu 22.04 Server ISO used.

 * Setup the Virtual Box VM.
 Make sure the VM has Bridged Adapter and not the NAT.